A Note on the Chevalley--Warning Theorems: Proofs

-We now present our proof of Theorem \ref{affax}.
 Given a polynomial $f(x_1,\ldots,x_n)$ of total degree $e$ there are two reasonable ways of associating a form to it.
 One may take $f_-(x_1,\ldots,x_n)$ to be the homogeneous part of degree $e$, or one may define

 For a system $\Bf$ we define $\Bf_-$ and $\Bf_+$ by the above processes, using degree $e=d_i$ for each polynomial $f_i$.
 Clearly each zero of $\Bf$ produces exactly $q-1$ zeros of $\Bf_+$ with $x_0\not=0$; and the zeros of $\Bf_+$ with $x_0=0$ correspond precisely to the zeros of $\Bf_-$.
 Thus